fieldtrip/website/tutorial/fourier.md

 is to quantify whether there is a consistent phase relation between two signals.
 We have learned that the Fourier transform gives, for each frequency component, the amplitude and the phase of the signal.
-Thus, in order to determine whether there is a consistent phase relationship between two signal, we could e.g. analyze the difference in phases between two signals.
+Thus, in order to determine whether there is a consistent phase relationship between two signal, we could e.g., analyze the difference in phases between two signals.

 If two signals are related, there should be a consistent phase difference between them – or in other words, the phase difference should not be random.
 It turns out that the phase difference between two